codethread/qmk.nvim/README.md

 The `layout` config describes your layout as expected by qmk_firmware.
 As qmk_firmware is simply expecting an array of key codes, the layout is pretty much up to you.

 A `layout` is a list of strings, where each string in the list represents a single row.
-Rows must all be the same width, and you'll see they visuall align to what your keymap looks like.
+Rows must all be the same width, and you'll see they visually align to what your keymap looks like.

 Valid keys are

 - `x`: indicates presence of key
-- ` `: space used to separete keys (must be used, and only use single spaces)
+- ` `: space used to separate keys (must be used, and only use single spaces)
 - `_`: indicates an empty space (e.g to split left and right, or adding padding)
 - `x^x`: a key spanning multiple slots on the keyboard, the `^` indicates alignment.
 (NOTE vertically sized keys, like some thumb clusters are net yet supported)
   - `^xx`: left align across two columns